Uninsured Driver Accident Lawyer You Can Count On

 Each state has its own unique rules and regulations when it comes to insurance requirements for drivers.
 In Colorado and Arizona, for example, all drivers are required to have some form of car insurance in order to legally operate a vehicle in the state.
 In particular, drivers in both states must have a minimum amount of liability insurance, a term used to describe insurance that pays for accident-related expenses (medical bills, replacement income, vehicle repairs, etc.) for people injured in an accident caused by the driver.
 Specifically, liability insurance pays for accident expenses in which a policyholder is found legally liable (responsible) for causing the accident.

-As a result, accidents caused by someone without insurance can be extremely complicated.
+As a result, accidents caused by uninsured drivers can be extremely complicated.
 This is why it’s important to consult with a lawyer right away if the at-fault driver who caused your crash does not have any insurance.

 Who pays for accidents caused by uninsured drivers?

-Depending on the circumstances of your accident, one or several different people or companies may be responsible for paying for your accident-related expenses.
+Depending on the circumstances of your accident, one or several different people or companies may be responsible for paying for your accident-related expenses if you were hit by an uninsured driver.
 This may include:

 These are just some of the parties who may ultimately be responsible for paying for your accident-related expenses.
 Other options may exist, as well.
 Your lawyer can investigate all of them and advise you on how best to proceed.